-- 1. Continue research of current flow, volumes and costs related to the collection and processing of SML OTRs. - 2.
+- 1. Continue research of current flow, volumes and costs related to the collection and processing of SML OTRs in conjunction with key stakeholders. - 2.
 Maintain a watching brief on both processing options for BC's giant OTR tires. - 3.
 Continue discussions with Alberta on the nature and extent of harmonizing the OTR tire stewardship programs. - 4.
 Continue dialogue with industry on the potential regulation of SML OTRs.